Henry Fitzalan, 12th Earl of Arundel: Edward VI

-After King Henry's death in 1547, the Earl was Lord High Constable at Edward VI's coronation.
+After King Henry's death in 1547, the Earl was Earl Marshal acted as Edward VI's coronation.
 He continued as Lord Chamberlain, and in addition, by the terms of Henry's will, was designated one of the council of 12 assistant executors.
 Under the new King's uncle, Lord Protector Edward Seymour, 1st Duke of Somerset, Arundel's influence diminished, and he soon became an advocate of Somerset's removal.

 Somerset was deposed and sent to the Tower of London in October 1549, with Arundel, Thomas Wriothesley, 1st Earl of Southampton, and John Dudley, Earl of Warwick (later Duke of Northumberland) among the leaders of the new governing group.
 In early 1550 Warwick removed Arundel and Southampton, who were religious conservatives, from office.
 Arundel was placed under house arrest under dubious charges of peculation.
 He was also fined £12,000, £8,000 of which was later remitted.
 Within a few months, he was cleared of the charges, but the experience pushed him into the camp of the Duke of Somerset, who had been released from the Tower and readmitted to the Privy Council.
 When Somerset was again arrested in 1551, Arundel was implicated in some of his plots, and was himself arrested and imprisoned for a year.
 He was eventually pardoned, again heavily fined, and returned to his place on the Council in May 1553.